Blood pressure may increase temporarily during exercise, but it should fall soon after. Overall, exercise will help maintain a healthy blood pressure.

-High blood pressure often causes no noticeable symptoms, but it can lead to serious health issues, such as heart disease or stroke.
-Achieving and maintaining healthy blood pressure can help prevent these issues.
+High blood pressure, or hypertension often causes no noticeable symptoms but can lead to serious health issues, such as heart disease or stroke.
+Achieving and maintaining healthy blood pressure, for example through exercise, can help prevent these issues.

 In this article, we describe optimal blood pressure levels.
 We also provide tips on lowering blood pressure through exercise and other lifestyle changes.